johnedvard/triple-trijam/README.md

-# Game Jam Seed
+# Game Jam Entry for Triple-Trijam

-This is a project used as a seed to start creating your game without doing all the heavy lifting by setting up your project

-This project uses typescript and Phaser as the game engine.
+This project uses typescript and Excalibur as the game engine.

 ## Start testing your game